 Can I Reuse My Catheters to Reduce Waste?

-The idea makes sense in terms of reducing waste.
-However, it could pose a risk to your health.
-Research has found that reusing catheters may be linked to an increased risk of urinary tract infections (UTI).
-Also, the FDA has determined that intermittent catheters are single-use devices (SUDs), which is why you’ll usually see a symbol of a 2 crossed out (meaning no more than one use) on your catheter package.
+Also, because of this health risk, the FDA has determined that intermittent catheters are single-use devices (SUDs), which is why you’ll usually see a symbol of a 2 crossed out (meaning no more than one use) on your catheter package.

-Many catheter-users are no stranger to the occasional UTI, which can cause fever, a burning sensation, fatigue, and blood in the urine.
-If you’ve experienced a UTI, you know it’s never fun to have to make an extra trip to the doctor or the emergency room while also dealing with symptoms like that.
+Many catheter users are no stranger to the occasional UTI, which can cause fever, a burning sensation, fatigue, and blood in the urine.
+If you’ve experienced a UTI, you know it’s never fun.
+Plus, many people with UTIS need to make an extra trip to the doctor or even the emergency room if it progresses to a more serious bladder or kidney infection.

 At 180 Medical, we always like to make sure you have all the info you need to make a decision about your options.
 That’s why we’re letting you know about the potential risk to health that may be linked with washing and reusing catheters.